orimax/friendsapi/README.md

 3. RESTified with FoSRestBundle.
 4. RabbitMQBundle allows use Queue-Centric Workflow pattern for planning of durable operations, that cannot be calculated immediately.
 5. PHPUnit for functional tests.
+6. The code of the API wrote, following Symfony2 community standards and checked with code sniffer and mess detector.

 Tested with Nginx + PHP-FPM.
 Load tests run, using JMeter.